TheAlternativeZurich/HackingSessionSheet/solutions/1-files.md

 g)
 ```
     chmod -w capture-copy.txt
-    tee -a capture-copy.txt
+    nano capture-copy.txt
 ```
-- This gives an error message because now the file can't be written to.
+- This gives an error message because now the file can't be written to when attempting to save in nano.
-- Press `^C` (required to close the tee command).
 - Extra exercise: Would it be possible to overcome the write restriction using `sudo`?

 h)